 LDR brachytherapy is indicated for treatment when the target volume can be well defined and is accessible to source placement.
-Brachytherapy is commonly used as adjunctive treatment to accompany external-beam therapy, increasing the total dose to a specified target volume.
-LDR brachytherapy can also be used as a salvage therapy for re-irradiation of a previously irradiated site where further external-beam radiation therapy would be contraindicated.
+Brachytherapy is commonly used as adjunctive treatment to accompany externalbeam therapy, increasing the total dose to a specified target volume.